cpml-au/dctkit/README.md

 Otherwise, update an existing environment using the same `.yaml` file.

-After activating the environemnt, clone the git repository and launch the following command
+After activating the environment, clone the git repository and launch the following command

 ```bash
 $ pip install -e .